TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         transition.

         type: integer (unix epoch timestamp)
-        vmtype: KVM
+        vmtype: kvm
         listable: no
         create: no (will show automatically)
         update: no

     transition_to:

-        When a KVM VM is in transition from running to either 'off' (in the case of stop) or 'start' (in the case of reboot), the transition_to field will be set to indicate which state the VM is transitioning to.
+        When a HVM VM is in transition from running to either 'off' (in the case of stop) or 'start' (in the case of reboot), the transition_to field will be set to indicate which state the VM is transitioning to.
         Additionally when a VM is provisioning you may see this with a value of 'running'.

         type: string value, one of: ['stopped', 'start', 'running']
-        vmtype: OS,KVM
+        vmtype: ANY
         listable: no
         create: no
         update: no